 Growing a Facebook Group can be difficult—but for some—even starting it can be tough.

-Though Facebook makes it easy for anyone to start a Facebook Group, choosing the perfect Facebook Group type can be tricky.
+Though Facebook makes it easy for anyone to start a Facebook Group, choosing the perfect type of facebook group can be tricky.

 For starters, there are multiple Facebook Group types to choose from—and today, we want to make this decision easy for you by explaining the relevance and purpose of each one.